ibm-cloud-docs/watsonxdata/spark-table-maint.md

 {{site.data.keyword.attribute-definition-list}}

-# Spark table maintenance by using IBM `cpdctl`
+# Submitting Spark application by using `IBM cpdctl`
 {: #table-run_samp_file}

 **Applies to** : [Spark engine]{: tag-blue}

 You can perform Iceberg table maintenance operations by submitting a Spark application with the help of IBM Cloud Pak for Data Command Line Interface (IBM `cpdctl`).
-The sparkjob utility available in the IBM `cpdctl` allows you to submit, list and get the details of a Spark application.
+The `sparkjob` utility available in the IBM `cpdctl` allows you to submit, list and get the details of a Spark application.
 {: shortdesc}